chudzikr/Springboard_Capstone1/README.md

 ### Training data
 Each ‘core’ team plays a minimum of four matches and a maximum of six matches in a tournament, over the course of 10 tournaments.
 This results in a range of 40-60 matches of the course of the series.
 In the 2016-17 Series, the team played a total of 57 matches.

-The team’s 57 matches from 2016-17 will be split into test and training sets.
+The team’s 57 matches from 2016-17, as well as matches from 2015-16, and 2017-18 will be split into test and training sets.

 ### Deliverables